-I always try to get what I want to see right on the day in camera, but if you are a pro at post-production then feel free to go crazy and get creative with your editing.
-The idea is to choose the shots that tell the story you set out to capture when you started to conceptualize your brief.
+I always try to get what I want to see right on the day in camera, but if you are a pro at post-production, then feel free to go crazy and get creative with your editing.
+The idea is to choose the shots that tell the story you set out to capture when you conceptualize your brief.

 Once edited, you can put your final selection of photos in an order that makes sense to you and supports the story you are trying to tell.
 Get a friend or two to check out the photos and share their opinion on your selection of shots and how you’ve presented the work.

-If you went into your shoot with the goal of just expanding your portfolio and creating something new, naturally you’ll want to upload the results to your website and share them on your social media channels.
+If you went into your shoot intending to expand your portfolio and create something new, you’d naturally want to upload the results to your website and share them on your social media channels.